 • Listening

-• Putting yourself in other person’s shoes
+• Putting yourself in the other person’s shoes

 Sometimes, your team members just want to be heard.
 They don’t want you to give them solutions.
 They just need reassurance that someone heard their problems and insecurities, and that someone cares about them—not just the numbers they provide.